 If there’s one personality trait that remote workers tend to have in common, it’s independence.
 Working from home isn’t for everyone, a good telecommuter is a self-starter who doesn’t get phased when they find themselves with a problem and no one else awake to ask for help.
 The easiest way to get on the nerves of a staffer who views themselves this way?
 Micromanaging.

-Yes, there are a lot of tools on the market that will monitor your remote staff’s online hours, or promise you some sort of activity tracker.
+Yes, there are a lot of tools on the market that will monitor your remote staff’s online hours, or promise you some sort of activity tracker, such as Calendar.
 But do you use them on staff in the office?
 Because research tells us that office-bound staff goofs off all the time.
 The beauty of working from home is that the work can be done during the workers most productive hours.
 For some that’s early morning, for others it’s late at night.
 Don’t obsess over hours logged, trust your hiring decision and measure results on what’s produced.

 Trust needs to be fostered between the team, too.
 We advocate using the Agile Development Methodology with remote teams.
 We think the daily stand-up can be managed easily online and it gives the team evidence of who is doing what.
 That fosters trust.